se-edu/se-book/codeQuality/nameWell/intermediate/avoidMisleadingNames/text.md

 * `colorBlue`: number of times blue is used
 * `hexForRed`: hex value for color red

-This is misleading because `colorBlue` is named similar to `colorWhite` and `colorBlack` but has a different purpose while `hexForRed` is named differently but has very similar purpose to the first two variables.
+This is misleading because `colorBlue` is named similar to `colorWhite` and `colorBlack` but has a different purpose while `hexForRed` is named differently but has a very similar purpose to the first two variables.
 The following is better:
 * `hexForBlack` `hexForWhite` `hexForRed`
 * `blueColorCount`